-Lima Syndrome is the phenomenon in which abductors develop sympathy for their captives, named after the abduction of the Japanese Ambassador's Residence in Lima, Peru in 1996 by members of a militant movement.
+Lima Syndrome is the phenomenon in which abductors develop sympathy for their captives, named after the abduction of the Japanese Ambassador's Residence in Lima, Peru in 1996 by members of a terrorist group.
 Within a few days, the hostage takers set free most of the captives, including the most valuable ones, due to sympathy; and the ones who were supposed to kill the hostages in the event of an assault could not bring themselves to do it.
 It is essentially a mirror image of Stockholm Syndrome

 There are a number of reasons why this would happen.
 Maybe one or more of the kidnappers don't agree with the plan, or they just don't feel up to hurting innocents.
 Maybe the villain has decided that he doesn't have the heart to keep his prisoner locked up.
 Or maybe he's just doing what's necessary